 Usually, when you look at any visual, your eye falls first on a particular object.
 In this case, this is the car and it is the focal point of the poster.
 We will talk a little bit more in our second point of the article.
 But if your eyes are immediately attracted to a certain part of visual, where do you look next?
 That is a tough question to start with, but a simple answer would be – you look where your eyes lead you.
 And your eyes lead you, where the designer uses leading lines to direct you through the layout.
-In this case, a leading line is the road.
+In this case, a leading line is the way to go.
 It also nicely frames the text on the left side and leads your eye back to the focal point of the poster.

 Often lines can be more obvious than here, directly using arrows, flowcharts and are a very useful method for explaining information and sequences.

 2. Create focus in your design composition

 A key element to design composition is having a strong focal point.
 No matter how many elements you have in your design, you have to stress and show the viewer, which is the most important part of your piece.
 In this case, the artist used color, contrast, and scale to organize the space and create a focal point.
 Keep in mind that the most important role of design is to communicate.
 Therefore, your focal point would be also your most important statement and message to your audience!

 3. Use hierarchy